 The first day consisted mostly of safety and corporate culture training.
 The most surprising thing from all of the training though was the lack of indoctrination of overall Amazon culture into warehouse staff.
 I fully expected for at least one of the videos to include a welcome message from Jeff Bezos.
-Instead we got a a poorly edited welcome message from one of the ex-vice presidents.
-I’ll bet the tech support in Bangalore even get a welcome message from Jeff!
-It sort of felt like warehouse employees were treated as second class citizens within Amazon.
+Instead, we got a poorly edited welcome message from one of the ex-vice presidents.
+I’ll bet the tech support in Bangalore even gets a welcome message from Jeff!
+It sort of felt like warehouse employees were treated as second-class citizens within Amazon.
 With that being said, the overall morale at the warehouse seemed pretty positive.

 Once you had your scanner, you would take a cart (a glorified shopping cart basically), and walk around the warehouse picking items as your scanner guided you until your cart was full.
 Once your cart was full, you would drop it off to a parking area for all of the full carts.
 The packers would then take these carts and pack everything.
 One of the most baffling things was how there was a complete lack of carts.
 I would wait around 5 or 10 minutes sometimes to get a cart and many others would do the same thing.
 And on top of this, many of the carts were in horrible shape with missing or broken wheels.
 Really Amazon?
 What would it take to have an excess of carts in excellent shape?

 Throughout the day we would actually “run out of work”, in other words, there would be no more items to pick.
 The warehouse was clearly overstaffed.
 But showing just how much order volume gets pushed through Amazon, all you would have to do is wait a few minutes and wait for people to order some more stuff on Amazon and you would get assigned another 50 or so items to pick.